jarischaefer/hal-api/README.md

 ## Contributing

 Feel free to contribute anytime.
 Take a look at the [Laravel Docs](http://laravel.com/docs/master/packages) regarding package development first.
-Laravel 5 is still under development as of January 2015, so the docs might not be up to date.
 Once you've made some changes, push them to a new branch and start a pull request.

 ## License

 This project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).